ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/secure-boot.cddl}
 ~~~~

-### Debug Status Claim (debug-status)
+### dbgstat (Debug Status) Claim

-This applies to entity-wide or submodule-wide debug facilities of the
+The "dbgstat" claim applies to entity-wide or submodule-wide debug facilities of the
 entity like JTAG and diagnostic hardware built into
 chips.
 It applies to any software debug facilities related to root,
 operating system or privileged software that allow system-wide memory